 SME organisations that are centrally based will find that Sales Professional more than meets their sales CRM requirements.

 In contrast, organisations with the larger, geographically separate sales team, or that conduct more field sales, could benefit from the additional features offered by Sales Enterprise.

 As with any Microsoft 365 licence, there’s always the opportunity to upgrade.
 So choosing Sales Professional now doesn’t hold you back from upgrading in the future should your requirements evolve.

-For more information or to arrange a demonstration of Microsoft Dynamics 365 Sales please get in touch:
+For more information or to view a demo of Microsoft Dynamics 365 Sales please visit our page: